Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 1: Representation

 \subsection{Subchallenge 1c: Representation Fission}

 Finally, representation fission aims to create a new decoupled set of representations (usually a larger number than the input representation set) that reflects knowledge about internal multimodal structure such as data clustering, independent factors of variation, or modality-specific information.
 In comparison with joint and coordinated representations, representation fission enables careful interpretation and fine-grained controllability.
-Depending on the number of decoupled factors modeled in data, techniques for representation fission can be categorized into \textit{modality-level} and \textit{fine-grained} fission (Figure~\ref{fig:rep3}).
+Depending on the granularity of decoupled factors, methods can be categorized into \textit{modality-level} and \textit{fine-grained} fission (Figure~\cref{fig:rep3}).

-\textbf{Modality-level fission} aims to factorize multimodal data into modality-specific information primarily in each modality, and multimodal information redundant in both modalities~\cite{hsu2018disentangling,tsai2018learning}.
-Modality-level fission is useful for learning more interpretable representations that can leverage domain knowledge about modality-specific characteristics (for example, that syntactic structure and morphology are unique to language, texture, visual appearance, depth, and motion are unique to vision, and described objects and actions are shared redundant information present in both).
-Modality-level fission can be achieved by disentangled representation learning of modality-specific and multimodal latent variables, or via post-hoc disentanglement of joint representations.